Purcell-enhanced spin-phonon coupling with a single color center: Main

-We observe the acoustic Purcell effect between the SiV spin qubit and the 12 GHz acoustic mode of the nanomechanical resonator, near its motional ground state at milliKelvin temperatures.
+We observe the acoustic Purcell effect between the SiV spin qubit and the 12 GHz acoustic mode of the nanomechanical resonator, near its motional ground state at millikelvin temperatures.
 The resonator is created in an optomechanical crystal (OMC) \cite{eichenfield_optomechanical_2009} that can co-localize photons at the optical frequency linking the spin qubit with the color-center's excited state.
-This design provides a minimally invasive window to probe the spin using single-photon-level laser pulses, thereby mitigating laser-induced heating of the acoustic environment at cryogenic temperatures \cite{maccabe_nano-acoustic_2020, joe_high_2024}.
-Simultaneously, the optomechanical crystal allows us to probe the properties of the 12 GHz mechanical mode independent of its interaction with the SiV-center spin.
-As a further demonstration with our experimental platform, we use optical spectroscopy of the SiV spin qubit to measure the phonon spectrum of the nanostructure over a broad frequency range from 9 to \SI{27}{\giga\hertz}.
+This design provides a minimally invasive window to probe the spin using single-photon-level laser pulses, thereby mitigating the laser-induced heating of the acoustic environment at cryogenic temperatures \cite{maccabe_nano-acoustic_2020} which limited our previous work \cite{joe_high_2024}.
+Simultaneously, the OMC allows us to probe the properties of the 12 GHz mechanical mode independent of its interaction with the SiV-center spin.
+Furthermore, we use the SiV spin qubit to measure the phonon spectrum of the nanostructure over a broad frequency range from 9 to \SI{27}{\giga\hertz}.
 Our results unlock new possibilities for hybrid quantum systems with color-center quantum memories and fundamental studies of coherence limits in atomic-scale quantum defects.